 The landscape – before the vote for Brexit

-Earlier this year, all EU countries adopted as law the GDPR.
+Earlier last year, all EU countries adopted as law the GDPR.
 This is something of a game-changer when it comes to data and cyber security.

 The new law significantly strengthens data protection rules for all EU countries, and for any organisation – anywhere in the world – that wants to do business within the EU, regardless of whether it holds personal or sensitive data or not.

-While the regulations came into force on 24 May this year, there’s a two-year grace period for organisations to get their houses in order before penalties begin to apply.
+While the regulations came into force on 25 May last year, there’s been a two-year grace period for organisations to get their houses in order before penalties begin to apply.

 The landscape – after the Brexit vote

-No one yet knows when the UK will leave the EU.
-But we do know it won’t be before January 2019 – at least eight months after GDPR comes into play.
+We're not yet sure yet exactly when the UK will leave the EU.
+But we do know it won’t be before February 2019 – at least nine months after GDPR comes into play.

 The government hasn’t yet given an indication on the future fate of GDPR or if it will stay UK law; there are bigger fish to be fried first.
-But the consensus among many experts is that nothing is likely to change – or if it does, it may not change for quite some time.
+But the consensus among many experts - including the Information Commissioner - is that nothing is likely to change – or if it does, it may not change for quite some time.

 What we do know for sure is:

-Regardless of Brexit, the most forward-thinking organisations are becoming GDPR-ready, even if they work only in the UK.
+The most forward-thinking organisations are becoming GDPR-ready, even if they work only in the UK because the new law is sound for business.
+Full stop.

-It’s a good idea for any business to comply with the principles of the new law.
-It encourages organisations to take data security more seriously, and ensures they are less vulnerable to cyber attacks and data breaches caused by insiders.
+It encourages organisations to take data security more seriously, and ensures they are less vulnerable to cyber attacks or data breaches caused by insiders, both of which are potentially damaging or inconvenient for business.

 Joe Jouhal is CEO with Avatu.
 This article first appeared in the New Statesman.
 Download the cyber security report here.